 Individual or small groups lessons where pupils concentrate on their instrument of choice, learn to read musical notation, and build the confidence to perform in our public concerts. - Stage 3

-Some pupils are prepared for Royal School of Music exams.
-11 pupils have passed music exams with 6 passing Grade 1 Piano or Singing in 2018.
+Some pupils are prepared for Royal School of Music exams and 15 pupils have passed music exams.

 EXPECTED BENEFITS